ourania-world/notebooklm.directory/README.md

 If you encounter any issues:

-1. Check that your database migration has been applied
+1. Check that all database migrations have been applied
 2. Verify your environment variables are correct
 3. Ensure your Supabase project is active
+4. Test authentication flow end-to-end
-4. Open an issue on GitHub for additional help
+5. Open an issue on GitHub for additional help

+---

+## 🚀 Ready for Production!

+Your NotebookLM Directory MVP is complete and ready for deployment.
+All core features are implemented, tested, and production-ready.